 Pack It Light, Wear It Right

-With the Labour Day BBQs behind us, and the Canadian National Exhibition gates officially closed for another season, one thing is clear - summer is unofficially over.
-For many of us, that means it's time to pack the backpacks, make some lunches, and send the kids back to school.
+With the Canadian National Exhibition gates officially opening this Friday, and all the back-to-school sales seemingly everywhere, summer is slowly drawing to a close.
+For many of us, that means it's almost time to pack the backpacks, make some lunches, and send the kids back to school.

 ✓ Choose Wisely - Not all backpacks are created equal, and certain backpacks are better for some requirements than others.
 Your 6 year old starting first grade does not need a hulking, multi-strap, 20 zipper monstrosity better suited for a teenager in high school.
 Materials matter - choose something like like vinyl or canvas, which will help save valuable weight (more on this later).
 Make sure the backpack has two hearty, padded, adjustable shoulder straps.
 A waist belt would be useful too, as it helps disperse the weight evenly.